dan7800/VulnerableAndroidAppOracle/Vulnerabilities/DataOverHTTP/README.md

 # Secure HTTP Requests
 ### Background
 In Android, we use HTTP (HyperText Transfer Protocol) to exchange data between the client and the server.
 Sometimes, we send sensitive data, like username and password or user location from client to server over HTTP.
 Keep in mind that this request will move over the network.
 When this data is in transit, it is very easy for a hacker to intercept.
-Many people could interrupt and read this request data, so we must protect it.
+We need to protect the data as many people could intercept and read it.
-We will demonstrate an example of how to send sensitive data between client to server over HTTP.
-We will then explain how hackers could read this data, along with suggestions of how to protect against this.
+We will demonstrate an example of how to send sensitive data between client and server over HTTP.
+We will then explain how hackers could read this data, along with suggestions to protect against this.
 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/DataOverHTTP/image1.png" alt="Image">

 ### Steps to build the app: